auto-noah/ARM64ASSEMBLY320/SetHex/README.md

 ![image](https://github.com/auto-noah/ARM64ASSEMBLY320/assets/151595012/a0d76b0c-498b-411b-b471-4828872ffd7e)

-In the sorthex project, an index is for the hexadecimal value.
+For the sorthex project, an index is for the hexadecimal value.
 So, index 0 would be the first hexadecimal character 'a'.
 Index 1 would be 'b'.
 Index 2 would be '8' and so on.
 Given an index, the byte is the index divided by 2.
 Index 13 is in byte 6 (13/2).
 If the index is even we are interested in the high four bits.
 If the index is odd, we are interested in the four low bits.

 Please implement the following three assembly language functions: